uranian throne

 Dynoom ignored that. "...For, as I now realize, the Snaddy-Galomm is nothing less than a view of our planet, seen not with regard to its material composition, but rather on what we must call the fate-wavelength.
 Yes, you are looking at Ooranye, not cartographically area-mapped as a planet would normally be, but depicted as a tangle of fates.
 Time now for a close-up..."

 Dynoom, therefore, while regarding his session with Hyala as vital, was not forced to prioritize it.
-Concurrently the great city-brain was also able to allocate a separate chunk of its consciousness to a different quarter of Olhoav, to watch over Dempelath.
+Concurrently the great city-brain was also able to allocate a separate chunk of its consciousness to a different quarter of Olhoav.

-Readers must tolerate our facile attempt to put words into the enormous mental mouth of Dynoom, as for the sake of our human narrative we translate the instantaneous thought-blasts of a mighty Ghepion into verbose soliloquies.
-What we can say is that Dynoom’s awareness shadowed the movements of Dempelath during that hour, so as to follow the man as he wandered into the district known as the Ghenengh.
+Readers must tolerate our facile attempt to put words into the enormous mental mouth of Dynoom, our translation, for the sake of a human narrative, of the instantaneous thought-blasts of a mighty Ghepion into verbose soliloquies.
+What we can say is that Dynoom’s awareness shadowed the movements of Dempelath during that hour, and therefore our narrative does likewise, accompanying the city-Brain and following the man as he wandered into the district known as the Ghenengh.

-Switching from sensor to sensor, the urban brain’s viewpoint stuck close, almost like an invisible rider on the man's shoulder, going where he went, seeing what he saw, but also seeing what was behind him and to each side of him, including the areas hidden from his view by the structures around him – the unplanned, chaotic structures that the Ghenengh had produced over neglected aeons.
+Switching from sensor to sensor, the urban brain’s viewpoint stuck as close as an invisible rider on the man's shoulder, going where he went and seeing what he saw, but also seeing what was behind him and to each side of him, including the areas hidden from his view by the various unplanned, chaotic structures of the Ghenengh, produced over neglected aeons.

-From time immemorial Dynoom had protected the occasional moocher who rambled into that unsupervised district.
-For the sake of Terran readers, we will describe the Ghenengh as an urban ‘waste-ground’, so that you may if you wish imagine vacant lots, hidden pits, weed-grown rubble, the increasingly shaggy green coat concealing injurious fragments of rusting machinery.
-Though your picture will not be literally accurate, it will guide you, via its connotations of unsupervised hazard, to the truth.
-The “weed-grown” aspect of the Ghenengh consists of mechanisms evolving into life, producing effects not dissimilar to those of a vegetable jungle, as wild Ghepions take form and grow there, from age to age.
+An unsupervised area of Olhoav, the Ghenengh was a risky place in which to ramble; from time immemorial Dynoom had protected the occasional moocher who wandered into it.
+For the sake of Terran readers we will describe the Ghenengh as an urban ‘waste-ground’, so that you may if you wish imagine vacant lots, hidden pits, weed-grown rubble, the increasingly shaggy green coat concealing injurious fragments of rusting machinery; your picture will not be literally accurate but it will guide you, via its connotations, to the truth.
+The “weed-grown” aspect of the Ghenengh consists not of plant-growth but of mechanisms evolving into life, to produce effects not dissimilar to those of a vegetable jungle as wild Ghepions take form and spread from age to age.

-The ‘wild’ can mature, and the ‘waste-ground’ is beneficial to the city in the long run, but what, in the name of all the skies, was Dempelath doing wandering there?
-Dynoom, for all his vast brain, felt the exasperation of an anxious parent as he watched, thinking: humans certainly were daft at times.
-Now the fellow was ambling up a decidedly unpromising cul-de-sac, an inlet choked with boxy excrescences as though bizarrely befurred with a geometric mould…
+It is not all harmful; the ‘wild’ can mature, and the ‘waste-ground’ is beneficial to the city in the long run, but what, in the name of all the skies, was Dempelath doing wandering there?
+Dynoom wondered.
+For all his vast brain, he felt the exasperation of an anxious parent as he watched, thinking: humans certainly were daft at times.

-Dynoom took action.
-At noticeable cost, nen drew from Olhoav’s power-grid to cause a bright green holographic warning sign to hover in front of Dempelath’s face, and to project a whisper into the man’s ear:
+At noticeable cost, nen drew from Olhoav’s power-grid to cause a bright green holographic warning sign to hover in front of Dempelath’s face.

-“Take care, you idiot: you are facing into the muzzle of Tyarn.”
+"Take care, you idiot," Dynoom projected the whisper into the man's ear, "you are facing into the muzzle of Tyarn.”

-Without deigning to reply to the urban brain’s well-meant warning Dempelath went right ahead and placed a hand on the eyeball of Tyarn –
+Dempelath, however, without deigning to reply to the urban brain’s well-meant warning, went right ahead and placed a hand on the eyeball of Tyarn –

-What a fool, actually to reach out and touch a live wild Ghepion like Tyarn.
-An act so rash as to boggle the minds of all who narrate it.
-Terran reader, if you were on safari, would you poke a leopard with your finger?
+What a fool, thought Dynoom, actually to reach out and touch a live wild Ghepion like Tyarn; and we who tell the tale must agree, it was an act to boggle the minds of all who narrate it; if you, Terran reader, were on safari, would you poke a leopard with your finger?

-Dynoom's warning was thus snubbed.
-But for a great urban brain, such pinpricks to the ego are nullified at once by a leap of perspective.
-What mattered, what was shocking, was the exhibition of suicidal rashness on the part of a potentially valuable human being.
+The fact that Dynoom's warning was snubbed, was hardly a pinprick to the ego of the great urban brain, and was at once nullified by a leap of perspective.
+What mattered, what was shocking, was the exhibition of suicidal rashness by a potentially valuable human being.

-Only a couple of days ago Dempelath's importance, displayed in the Snaddy-Galomm in the form of visionary spikes of destiny, had suggested to Dynoom that the fellow must be one of the most fate-propelled citizens of Olhoav.
+For only a couple of days ago Dempelath's importance, displayed in the Snaddy-Galomm in the form of visionary spikes of destiny, had suggested to Dynoom that the fellow must be one of the most fate-propelled citizens of Olhoav.
 And now this!
 For him to throw his life away - what a waste!
 Especially considering what had been revealed at the same time about Hyala!
-It had been Dynoom's sudden hope, that those two special humans might have been nudged towards each other, but -
+It had been Dynoom's sudden hope, that those two special humans might have been nudged towards each other -

-To find a suitable support and mate for that woman would now be a harder task, since Dempelath must be crossed off the list of likely suitors.
+To find a suitable mate for that woman would now be a harder task, since Dempelath must be crossed off the list of likely suitors.

-That list, hastily drawn up in the naïve match-making corners of the otherwise great urban mind, contained only a very few names...
+That list, hastily drawn up in the naïve match-making corners of the urban mind, contained only a very few names...

 Meanwhile the microseconds dragged as the jaws of disaster appeared to close upon Dempelath.

-For all its wisdom, the great city-brain possessed no great predictive power.
-In fact the latest knowledge gained from the Snaddy-Galomm had served, paradoxically, to mislead nen's intelligence.
-In the long term the visions and discoveries gained from the destiny-dimension would prove to be a boon, and they had already awoken Dynoom to a new sharpness in the way he viewed his people, increasing his appreciation of them as individual characters.
-But because this enhanced mode of perception made him a novice reader in a new cultural language, errors of judgement were likely in the short term.
+Dynoom simply watched, while the curtain was drawn across the tiny window of time in which, given foresight, or magical future hindsight, he might have struck.
+For all his wisdom, the great city-brain possessed no great predictive power.
+In fact the latest knowledge gained from the Snaddy-Galomm had served, paradoxically, to mislead his intelligence.
+True, in the long term the visions and discoveries gained from the destiny-dimension would prove to be a boon, and they had already awoken Dynoom to a new sharpness in the way he viewed his people, increasing his appreciation of them as individual characters, but because this enhanced mode of perception made him a novice reader in a new cultural language, errors of judgement were likely in the short term.
 It had to be thus; it was the hard way he had to learn.
-His exciting new chance, to grasp the impress of a moment, allowed him to read a face either rightly or wrongly: and on this occasion, as he gazed at Dempelath, he got it wrong.
+His exciting new chance to grasp the impress of a moment allowed him to read a face either rightly or wrongly: and on this occasion, as he gazed at Dempelath, he got it wrong - he read that face thoroughly wrong.

-Look at that stupid fool was the rhetorical cry which spread through every section of the city-brain.
-Every bit as much of an arrogant idiot as his appearance suggests!
-Pitiful, dumb Dempelath, gangly, hatchet-faced, smiling his jagged teeth unaware that all his toughness is about to be swallowed up.
+Look at that stupid fool was the dismissive cry which spread through every section of the city-brain.
+Pitiful dumb Dempelath, gangly, hatchet-faced, smiling his jagged teeth unaware that all his toughness is about to be swallowed up.
 Tyarn is going to make a meal of him.
-I can hardly bear to watch
+I can hardly bear to watch.

-Tyarn, the wild, growing Ghepion whose eyeball the man had touched, was, after all, not likely to be humane at this stage of nen's growth.
+Tyarn, the wild Ghepion whose eyeball the man had touched, was, after all, not likely to be humane at this stage of nen's growth.

-Thus soliloquized Dynoom, singing his thoughts in a recently-learned human key, during micro-seconds of misplaced pity.
-Down the wrong road loped the great brain’s thoughts:
+Thus soliloquized Dynoom during micro-seconds of misplaced pity.
+Down the wrong road danced the great brain’s thoughts:

-The poor sap is going to get the worst and last shock of his life, like a hapless Wayfarer who sits down on a live flurg, and meanwhile I have no choice but to record the drear event, since whatever spurt this morsel gives to Tyarn is something I’ll need to know.
+The poor sap is going to get the worst and last shock of his life, like a hapless Wayfarer who sits down on a live flurg, and meanwhile I have no choice but to record the drear event, since whatever spurt this morsel gives Tyarn is something I’ll need to know about.

 Dynoom thus braced himself to witness what he believed was in store.

-The man’s right hand had gripped, and become stuck on, the rock-hard eyeball of Tyarn.
+The man’s right hand had the rock-hard eyeball of Tyarn, and stuck there.

-This touch opened the way for psychon-particle interaction between the two entities.
-Such contact must result in Absorption of the weaker by the stronger.
-It did not occur to Dynoom to doubt which way the flood must flow.
+This touch opened the way for psychon-particle interaction between the two entities, a contact which must result in Absorption of the weaker by the stronger.
+It did not occur to Dynoom to doubt which way the force must flow.

-Perhaps the great city-brain might have been forewarned by an analogy, if Terran martial arts had been known in our world in those days. (“Lunge at me, will you?
-By all means, here, let me encourage you in your chosen direction…”) And similarly to ju-jitsu experts, the recent victims of Dempelath’s mind-games might likewise have been less than astonished at the way Dempelath, in a few milliseconds flat, turned out to be, not the Absorbed, but the Absorber.
+Perhaps the Brain might have been forewarned by an analogy, if Terran martial arts had been known in our world in those days. (“Lunge at me, will you?
+By all means, here, let me encourage you in your chosen direction…”) And similarly to ju-jitsu experts, the recent victims of Dempelath’s mind-games might likewise have been less than astonished at the way in which, in a few milliseconds flat, Dempelath turned out to be, not the Absorbed, but the Absorber.

-The expression of gorged triumph on the man’s face as he turned to retrace his steps told Dynoom all he needed to know.
-Surprise was total but did not permit disbelief.
-Instantaneous reversal of opinions and preconceptions was now required, and, with machine-like strength and honesty, duly performed.
-Thus between one instant and the next Dynoom underwent the U-turn of belief which the facts demanded.
-Here was a bad thing that had to be faced: here was the moment of birth of a monster.
-Dempelath, with the absorbtion of Tyarn, had become a hybrid of human and Ghepion, an enormity without precedent in our planet’s history.
+The truth was displayed in the expression of gorged triumph on the man’s face as he turned to retrace his steps.
+The sight told Dynoom all he needed to know.
+Surprise was total, but the required instantaneous reversal of opinions and preconceptions was, with machine-like honesty, duly performed.
+Thus between one moment and the next Dynoom underwent the U-turn of belief which the facts demanded.
+Here was a bad thing that had to be faced: the birth of a hybrid monster.
+Dempelath, with the absorbtion of Tyarn, had become a human-Ghepion enormity without precedent in our planet’s story.

-Dynoom understood only too well what kind of strength Dempelath had probably acquired.
-Tyarn had been that variety of Ghepion known as a Simulator, or Predictor.
-The implication, for the man who had Absorbed all that, was –
+Dynoom then understood only too well what precise kind of strength Dempelath had most likely acquired.
+Tyarn had been that variety of Ghepion known as a Simulator, or Predictor; and the implication for the man who had Absorbed all that, was –

 Immunity from assassination.

 The nature of Dynoom, like that of many another great Ghepion in our planet's long history, is far more than pure intellect: figuratively, a passionate heart beats in the breast of Olhoav's urban brain.
 Some aspects of its huge mind may suggest a cold nature.
 That however is merely because behaviour which would imply coldness in us, implies vastness in Dynoom.
-In particular, the ability to self-compartmentalise, to parcel out one's consciousness, may remind us of callously "two-faced" human behaviour, whereas for a Ghepion it can be a sensible, even a compassionate choice, to keep one outlook un-besmirched by any horror and dismay which might waft in through a different window of awareness.
+In particular, the ability to self-compartmentalise, to parcel out one's consciousness, may remind us of callously "two-faced" human behaviour, whereas for a Ghepion it can be a sensible, even a compassionate choice.
+For a being like Dynoom it can be seen as a duty, to keep one outlook un-besmirched by any horror and dismay which might waft inwards through some perilous window of awareness.

-Thus, while Dynoom's "heart" was "in" the icy-grim business of tracking a new threat to the State, the said heart was also warm with friendship "in" Hyala's lounge.
+Thus superhumanly bi-locating, Dynoom's "heart" was "in" the icy-grim business of tracking a new threat to the State while simultaneously warm with friendship "in" Hyala's lounge.

-Hyala obediently gazed while part of what hung spinning in the middle of her room underwent magnification.
+Hyala obediently gazed.
+Now, part of what hung spinning in the middle of her room underwent magnification.

-Dynoom - with his 360-degree vision - meanwhile watched both it and her.
+Dynoom with his 360-degree vision meanwhile watched both it and her.
 Perhaps this session was going well.
-Her face was rapt, enthralled... but she trembled, too.
+Her face was rapt, enthralled... though she trembled, too.
 He studied her expression minutely.
 How receptive was she going to be?
-How brave, in being forced to admit the fact which most concerned her?
+How brave?
+Could she be forced to admit the fact which most concerned her?
 Mustn't allow her to be side-tracked...
-Must ease her into it, straight and true.
+She must be eased into it, straight and true.

-"What you see here," commented Dynoom, "namely the thing called the Snaddy-Galomm, our world's tissue of fate, has to be a sort of force-diagram.
-It's not really what it looks like; it can't be, for it's a spatial rendering of a non-spatial dimension; but it's as true as we'll ever see it.
-As our sight moves into it, we begin to discern the fatal momentum of individuals."
+"What you see here," commented Dynoom, "namely the thing called the Snaddy-Galomm, has to be a sort of force-diagram of our world's tissue of fate.
+It can't really be what it looks like, for it's a spatial rendering of a non-spatial dimension, but it's as true as we'll ever see it.
+And as our sight moves into it, we begin to discern the fatal momentum of individuals."
 Noticing her lips start to move, he emphatically continued, "Don't ask me how we can, at that cosmic scale, discern individuals..."

 "Cosmic?
 I thought you said earlier, it's just our world."

 Closer-up the Galomm had begun to reveal a fabric that seethed and tossed with its little spiky flames.
-Like a surging multitude of conical hats, the spikes were flaunted by blobs that pranced in the spinning currents.
+Like a multitude of conical hats, the restless surging spikes were flaunted by the blobs that pranced in the spinning currents.
 The sight was terribly self-explanatory.
-You could not look at it without knowing that those blobs were people, and their spiky flamy "hats" were their destinies.
+You could not look at it without knowing that those blobs were people.
+Neither could you escape the understanding that their spiky, flamy "hats" were their destinies.

-It was an almost drunken moment for Dynoom.
+It was an almost drunken moment for the watching Brain.
 Here he was, trying out his new emotional range - the first big test of what he'd dubbed his "department of transient relationships" - in a rapport with an ephemeral human creature who was sure to be long dead in well under fifty thousand days.
-A large issue was at stake, and the girl wasn't letting him down.
-She wasn't requiring him to spoon-feed her the message.
+A large issue was at stake, and Dynoom could tell that the girl wasn't letting him down.
+She wasn't requiring him to spoon-feed her the truth.
 With that sudden "Oh" of hers, she was getting it.

+Well, of course, she had to get it.
 To an onlooker who possessed the courage to absorb them, the sights in the Galomm were bound to explain themselves with inescapable suggestion.
 Most suggestively of all, about one sixth of the spiky "hats" were inclining mutually, bowing to each other across stretches of the fabric.
+And that was the crux.
+One contemporary "hat" in particular was quivering its tip in the direction of a very tall other one.

 Dynoom saw Hyala blanch.
-Ah, she was getting it, for sure.
-The contemporary "hat" was hers; and the other one?
-Gently now, he must soothe her over this hurdle.
-Just a few more nicely-judged doses of observation, and the job should be done.
+Ah, for sure, she now knew.
+The contemporary "hat" was hers - the Galomm shows you what you need to see - and the other?
+Gently now, thought Dynoom, he must soothe her over this hurdle: just a few more nicely-judged doses of observation, and the job should be done.

-"I've long been fascinated," he reminisced, "by two riddles concerning distribution: one in mathematics, the other in psychology.
-Both seemingly random, they are: the distribution of prime numbers, and that of reincarnated souls.
-Each of them remains as mysterious as ever...
-Until now, the data for the prime numbers have been easier to display; here at last the other, the pattern of reincarnations, is displayed in what we now behold..."
+He reminisced aloud: "I've long been fascinated by two riddles.
+They concern distribution: one in mathematics, the other in psychology.
+Both seemingly random: the distribution of prime numbers, and the scatter of reincarnated souls.
+Each of them remains as mysterious as ever... but it is possible, on a grid, to mark the prime numbers, and here at last the other, the pattern of reincarnations, is displayed in what we now behold..."

-Instead of uttering any words, she brooded at the soul-swirls for some minutes.
-This disappointed Dynoom very slightly; but the great brain was patient.
+Hyala brooded for some minutes at the soul-swirls.
+The watching Brain was patient.
 The girl had, after all, "taken it".
 The session had gone well.

 When finally she did speak, his opinion of her went up further.